scotthughestech/drupal8_book/README.md

 This is the Drupal 8 demo site for Drupal 8: Learn By Building by Scott Hughes.

-You will be able to find the book on Amazon soon.
+You can buy the book on Amazon: https://www.amazon.com/dp/B073HRCZN8.

 Read more about the book at Scott Hughes' website: http://www.webapppath.com.